 The course follows the Adobe Certification Guidelines for Illustrator.
-The goal of this course is help you be prepared to take the Adobe® Illustrator Exam # 9A0-088.
+The goal of this course is help students be prepared to take the Adobe® Illustrator Certification Exam.
 The Adobe Certified Expert (ACE) certification is internationally recognized.
 An Adobe Certified Expert (ACE) is a person who has demonstrated a professional level in proficiency with one or more Adobe software products.
-Recommended prerequisite: CIS 120 or instructor approval.
+Prerequisite: CIS 120 or instructor approval.